Jewels of the Mediterranean

 Palermo boasts architectural and cultural influences from North Africa, Italy, Spain and Greece and its historic district is unique, having survived many invasions over the years.
 At the heart of Palermo is a cluster of imposing churches and buildings that surround the ornate Fontana Pretoria.
 This huge fountain fills the piazza with its tiered basins and sculptures.
 The city bought the fountain in 1573 and local churchgoers dubbed it the Fountain of Shame, due to the flagrant nudity of the provocative nymphs!

 Today we commence the short journey to Monreale.
 The Cathedral façade is impressive but gives few hints as to the magnificence that lies inside.
 It was built between 1174 and 1185 by William II, the Norman ruler of Sicily, who wished to showcase the magnificence of his kingdom.
 The project employed both Sicilian and Byzantine craftsmen, resulting in a magnificent fusion of eastern and western influences.

-Today we continue our city tour of fascinating Palermo, and late afternoon we board our ferry for the overnight journey to Sardinia.
+This morning we continue our city tour of fascinating Palermo.
+After lunch we transfer to the airport for the short flight to Sardinia.

 02/10/2022 Cagliari (BLD)

 The ancient island of Sardinia has been inhabited since the Palaeolithic period.
 The island has produced flourishing diversified cultures including Phoenician, Roman, Vandal and Byzantine, which have left their traces in numerous monuments and hand-crafted artefacts.
 This incredible history has also left its mark on Cagliari, with archaeological remains, superb churches and several fine museums.
 The city centre is a medieval square with many taverns and restaurants dotting the cobbled piazzas.